 A bereavement/grief support group will meet at 5:30 p.m.
 Tuesday, Dec.
 20, in Room 303 of the Education Building on the shared main campus of Fairmont State University and Pierpont Community & Technical College.

 This fall, Fairmont State University students had an opportunity to be the first student in recent history to have their artwork featured on the University president’s holiday card.
 Students were asked to submit a drawing, photograph or digital image that they created to appear on the card.

 A reception to honor seven international students graduating from Fairmont State University is planned for noon to 1:30 p.m. on Friday, Dec.
 16. The Office of International Student Services will host the event in collaboration with the International Education Committee.

-About 400 students will participate in Spring Commencement for Fairmont State University.
-The ceremony begins at 1 p.m.
-Saturday, May 14, at the Feaster Center.
+About 250 students will participate in Winter Commencement for Fairmont State University at 1 p.m.
+Saturday, Dec.
+17, in the Feaster Center.
 A reception in the Falcon Center will immediately follow the ceremony.

 Dr. Maria Rose, Fairmont State University Interim President, will host a reading by faculty authors at 6 p.m.
 Thursday, Dec.
 8, at the Shaw House on the shared main campus of FSU and Pierpont Community & Technical College.
 Dr. Elizabeth Savage, Professor English at FSU, and Debbie Benedetti, Associate Professor of English and Academic Studies at Pierpont, will read from their new works.